-• WINTER STORM WATCH - Conditions are favorable for hazardous winter weather conditions including heavy snow, blizzard conditions, significant accumulations of freezing rain or sleet, and dangerous wind chills.
-The watches are usually issued 12 to 36 hours in advance.

-• WINTER STORM WARNING - Hazardous winter weather conditions that pose a threat to life and/or property are occurring, imminent, or likely.
+- WATCHES: BE PREPARED Conditions are favorable for hazardous winter weather conditions including heavy snow, blizzard conditions, heavy accumulations of freezing rain or sleet, and dangerous wind chills with the significant impacts.
+The watches are issued 12 to 36 hours in advance. - WARNING: TAKE ACTION, PLAN AHEAD Hazardous winter weather conditions that pose a threat to life and/or property are occurring, imminent, or likely.
+People on the path of the hazard need to take protective action.
 The term winter storm warning is used for a combination of two or more of the following winter weather events: heavy snow, freezing rain, sleet, and strong winds.
-The following event-specific warnings are issued for a single weather hazard: blizzard warning, heavy snow warning, ice storm warning.
+The following event-specific warnings are issued for a single weather hazard: blizzard warning, heavy snow warning, ice storm warning. - ADVISORIES: BE AWARE Winter weather expected use caution.Light amounts of wintery prepcipitation or patchy blowing snow will cause slick conditions and could affect travel if precautions are not taken.